Jewel-Systems/cedar/README.md

 Files locations have been changed to accommodate the [link-server](https://github.com/Jewel-Systems/link-server).
 I will make sure to maybe make a separate repo or something to accommodate those who want to test the code out.

+The repo does not work with XAMPP anymore, you will need to use the [link-server](https://github.com/Jewel-Systems/link-server).

 ## Things that have been done and still needs to be done:
 ### General User:
 - [x] User Login with Email Address and Password